buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/QuantitySets/Qto_AlarmBaseQuantities.md

+# Qto_AlarmBaseQuantities

 Base quantities that are common to the definition of all occurrences of alarm.
 <!-- end of short definition -->